zaucy/atom-build-cmake/README.md

 * CMake configuration uses the default CMake generator for the current platform so it will use Visual Studio on windows and GNU Make on linux.
 The CMake flag -DCMAKE_EXPORT_COMPILE_COMMANDS=ON is passed on cmake configuration for packages like [you-complete-me](https://atom.io/packages/you-complete-me) to take advantage of.

-* Thanks to @assumptionsoup the generator target and build suffix can be changed in the settings page of the package.
+* Thanks to [assumptionsoup](https://github.com/assumptionsoup) the generator target and build suffix can be changed in the settings page of the package.

 * If other CMake flags need to be used you will have to run CMake manually for the first time in the build directory mentioned before.
  * After configuration if you had already opened the source folder in atom you will have to run 'Build:refresh targets' before the project can be built.